 Like clockwork, a card arrived in the mail from a friend of so many years, Beverly.

 The card reads: “Let us bring light, blessing, and healing to this earth, this world.”

 The quote comes from Pope Francis, and continues: “May the celebration of Christmas inspire us to bring Light to our corner of the world.”

-Indeed, this sentiment to shed light on our world, and our celebration this evening mean that we are called to welcome one another, and all those we meet this season to the warmth and light of Jesus Christ.
+Indeed, this sentiment and our celebration this evening tell us that we are to welcome one another, and all those we meet this season to the warmth and light of Jesus Christ.

 Are we able to do this work of Christ and bring light to the corner of our world?

 So as the light of day diminishes this time of year, “Winter Light,” may imply freezing cold, ice.
-Someone may suffer from “seasonal affective disorder,” or personal isolation, and may say: “Why go out in the snow?”
-In this sense I mean –the very absence of God in the lives of too many.
+Someone may suffer from “seasonal affective disorder,” or personal isolation, and may say: “Why to venture out in the snow?”
+In this sense, I mean –the very absence of God in the lives of too many.

 He is a clergyman who lives day to day with a crisis of faith, in the dead of winter, when his soul sees little of the light promised him in the gospel.
 He feels the effects of God’s silence.
 This bleak, black & white film will not find its way on to the Hallmark Channel as a holiday classic.